canonical/snapd/docs/cross-build.md

-To cross build on arm you need to install:
+To cross build for arm you need to install:

     sudo apt-get install golang-go-linux-arm
     sudo apt-get install gcc-arm-linux-gnueabihf

-And then run:
+And then set up your environment:

+    export GOARCH=arm GOARM=7 CGO_ENABLED=1 CC=arm-linux-gnueabihf-gcc

+With that, `go build` will produce binaries for armhf.
+E.g.,

+    go build -o snappy_armhf launchpad.net/snappy/cmd/snappy

+As usual, for one-off commands you can simply prepend the environment to the command, e.g.

-    GOARM=7 CGO_ENABLED=1 GOARCH=arm go build
+    GOARCH=arm GOARM=7 CGO_ENABLED=1 CC=arm-linux-gnueabihf-gcc go build -o snappy_armhf launchpad.net/snappy/cmd/snappy